Quest for Camelot (1998 video game)

 Quest for Camelot is a 1998 action role-playing game developed by Titus Interactive and published by Nintendo for the Game Boy Color.
 It is based on the film of the same title under license from Warner Bros.
-The game is compatible with the Super Game Boy, Game Boy Printer and as well as play on the original Game Boy.
-A Nintendo 64 version of the game was planned but was scrapped due to the film's poor performance at the box office.
+The game is compatible with Game Boy, Super Game Boy, and Game Boy Printer.
+A Nintendo 64 version was planned but was canceled due to the film's poor performance at the box office.

 The game was added to the Nintendo Classics service on September 6, 2023.

 Gameplay

 Quest for Camelot is a third-person, 2D action role-playing game.
 It features nine worlds with 60 levels.
 The gameplay includes defeating enemies in each area, fetch quests, and carry quests.
 Parts of the story are told through slideshows as cut scenes.
 The game supports saves on battery and works with the Game Boy Printer.

 Plot

 Ten years after killing Sir Lionel, the evil knight Ruber abducts his widow Juliana and steals King Arthur's sword Excalibur.
 Lionel's daughter Kayley sets out on a quest to stop Ruber and retrieve her mother and Excalibur, making new friends and battling enemies along the way.